MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### webservices.checkforsilentupdates

 This event denotes that silent-update candidates were found.
-We use this event for ensuring the update process works as expected and to help troubleshoot errors.
+Microsoft uses this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: